Table of Contents

 Gestational age is a common medical term used to indicate pregnancy age.
 In short, this is the length of time a fetus has been growing inside the mother’s uterus.

-Your doctor will compare the CRL measurement to your date of last menstrual period (LMP) to calculate your baby’s gestational age.
+Your doctor will compare the CRL measurement to your last menstrual period (LMP) date to calculate your baby’s gestational age.

 This data is more helpful in finding gestational age in case of irregular menstrual history.

 CRL measurements also play a significant role in predicting the birth weight of the baby .
 Also, helps detect any potential complications in the fetus.
 Let’s say the CRL measurement of the fetus is smaller than the ideal measurement for that particular gestational age; it might be a sign of risk associated with fetal growth restriction or other developmental issues in the fetus.

 3. Predictor of Missed Miscarriage:

 A normal CRL measurement with a proper fetal heartbeat is a strong sign that your pregnancy is progressing in a positive way.
 Thus, CRL measurement plays a major role in ensuring the viability and safety of the baby.

 Factors that Affect the CRL Measurement